spencedalley/neonblue/README.md

 1. Builds the Python application image.
 2. Starts a **PostgreSQL** database container.
 3. Runs alembic migrations for the application against the postgres database
-4. Starts a PgAdmin container
+4. Starts a PgAdmin container for easy access for inspecting the postgresql database container.
+Accessible via localhost:5050.
 3. Starts the **API service** container, which connects to the database.

 ### 2\.
 Initial Database Setup

 The API service uses a relational database (PostgreSQL in this setup) for persistence.
-The initial setup requires running database migrations.
+The initial setup requires running database migrations and is handled by the `migrate` service in the docker-compose.yml.